MaryamAshraff2/Project-2-Predicting-House-Prices/README.md

 ```
 ## Acknowledgments

-- Thanks to Kaggle for providing the Titanic dataset.
+- Thanks to Kaggle for providing the House Price dataset.
 - Inspiration and tutorials from various data science and machine learning resources.

 ## Contact